kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 dynamic provisioners.

 To test the data-source-validator, we need to check the following cases:
-- Creation of a PVC with no datasource is ignored
+- Creation of a PVC with no datasource causes no events
-- Creation of a PVC with a VolumeSnapshot or PVC datasource is ignored
+- Creation of a PVC with a VolumeSnapshot or PVC datasource causes no events
-- Creation of a PVC with a CRD datasource that's not registered by any volume populator causes events.
+- Creation of a PVC with a CRD datasource that's not registered by any volume populator causes UnrecognizedDataSourceKind events.
-- Creation of a PVC with a CRD datasource that's registered by a volume populator is ignored.
+- Creation of a PVC with a CRD datasource that's registered by a volume populator causes no events.

 ### Graduation Criteria